yasginiwa/YGPlayer/README.md

 ## About

-A awesome player base on AVFoundation.Easier API to use and more less CPU loading.
+An awesome player base on AVFoundation.Easier API to use and more less CPU loading.

 =================================================